sabihassan376/mydemoproject/README.md

 # mydemoproject
-my demo project and how it is work
+my demo project and how it is work.i know it works very well.